Like any membership body, there are rules to comply with. We want to help you get your practice up and running in the right way.

 ATOL Reporting Accountants scheme

-We have reached an agreement with the Civil Aviation Authority (CAA) to licence members as Air Travel Organisers' Licence (ATOL) Reporting Accountants (ARA).
+We have reached an agreement with the Civil Aviation Authority (CAA) in the UK to licence members as Air Travel Organisers' Licence (ATOL) Reporting Accountants (ARA).

 To register as an ARA a member must hold an ACCA practising certificate and have completed a professional examination covering assurance work as approved by the CAA (eg Paper F8, Audit and Assurance or Paper P7, Advanced Audit and Assurance or previous equivalents of our professional examinations).